AdonisAlgos/tech264-cloud-linux/azure/README.md

 ab -n 1000 -c 100 http://yourwebsite.com/
 ```

-*Include a screenshot of your dashboard when you manage to get it to stop responding through extreme load testing*

-**Not Done**

 ### Creating a CPU usage alert (you should get a notification sent your email).